knottwill/Tarotmatics/README.md

 pnpm install
 ```

-You will need a Flow API key from the [Speechmatics Portal](https://portal.speechmatics.com/dashboard), a stable diffusion API key, and an open ai API key.
+You will need a Flow API key from the [Speechmatics Portal](https://portal.speechmatics.com/dashboard), and an open ai API key.
 Copy the example file and fill in the API keys:

 ```bash
 cp .env.example .env